Geoffrey Moore on why his business classic 'Crossing The Chasm' still remains relevant 25 years on, and the consumerization of enterprise IT.

 Today there is enormous amounts of fairly accurate data, which is an actual behavioral log of people’s digital interactions.

-Data is without a doubt a much better set of signal for decision making, but there is also a lot of noise around this signal.
+Data is without a doubt a much better set of signals for decision making, but there is also a lot of noise around this signal.
 This is where machine learning is becoming so important.

 WOOL: With data playing a critical role in customer acquisition and market segmentation; how can businesses sharpen their chasm strategy with data?